-Liz Williamson has an international profile as a weaver, academic and textile artist who has been weaving since the late 1970’s and is still fascinated with the process and potential of interlacing two sets of threads on a loom.
+Liz Williamson is a weaver and academic who has been creating since the late 1970’s and is still fascinated with the process and potential of interlacing two sets of threads on a loom.
 At the heart of her weaving is an interest in innovative, experimental and unusual designs created at the loom.

-Williamson has been involved in education for over 30 years, combining her teaching with research and art practice.
-Since being appointed in 1997 to establish textiles at the UNSW College of Fine Arts, she has planned, designed, written, convened, taught and supervised undergraduate and postgraduate students, courses and programs.
-Williamson has been an Associate Professor at UNSW Art & Design since 2013 and from 2021 will continue with postgraduate research students as a Honorary Associate Professor within the school.
-She lives and works on Gadigal and Wangal lands in the inner west of Sydney, NSW.
+Williamson has been involved in education for over 30 years combining her teaching with research and art practice.
+In 1997 she established textiles at UNSW and was Head of the Design School form 2008 to 2013.
+From 2021 she will continue with postgraduate research candidates as Honorary Associate Professor at UNSW Art & Design.
+She lives and works on Gadigal and Wangal lands in the inner west of Sydney, part of the Eora nation.